adeyemi-adetilewa/adeyemi-adetilewa/README.md

 ## 💡 Philosophy

-Traffic is rented.
+Traffic is rented, authority is built, and systems scale.
-Authority is built.
-Systems scale.

 I focus on building assets that compound over time.